← All varieties

 Fruit

-Skin: Yellowish ground, shaded, splashed, and striped with light and dark red nearly over the whole surface; thickly sprinkled with light dots.
+Yellowish ground, shaded, splashed, and striped with light and dark red nearly over the whole surface, and thickly sprinkled with light dots.

-Flesh/Flavor: Whitish, tender, juicy, sweet, and pleasant.
-Quality: Good.
+Flesh whitish, tender, juicy, sweet, and pleasant.
+Rated Good.

 Season